EmperorPinguin/Policy-mod/README.md

 # Policy-mod
-The images are taken from RekMOD, and have to be replaced in the not too distant future.
+The images are taken from RekMOD, and work needs to be done on the Credits.